-UNIVERSITY POLICE
+UNIVERSITY POLICE alleged criminal offenses.

 The University of the Incarnate Word is a weapons-free campus

 The University of the Incarnate Word will exercise the "opt out" provision of Texas Senate Bill 11, also known as the "Campus Carry" law, after discussions with the campus community.